How To Explain Shared Service Centres To Your Boss

 The mechanism for issue resolution is critical.
-The SLA must specify how escalation of issues should work and how their resolution should be tracked.
+The SLA must specify how the escalation of issues should work and how their resolution should be tracked.
 The ability to address these outlying issues will most often make or break the entire SSC experience for the other business units.

-Technology has definitely made it a lot easier to work with an SSC based model by providing better communication, real time collaboration, workflow tracking and analytics.
+Technology has definitely made it a lot easier to work with an SSC based model by providing better communication, real-time collaboration, workflow tracking, and analytics.
 In fact, technological upgrades can provide a relatively cheap and reliable way to further enhance the capabilities of a Shared Service Centre.

 Essentially, business optimisation is all about creating synergy – making sure that the whole is greater than the sum of its parts.
-Shared Service Centres have really proven that they can add value to a company’s operations which exceeds the amount of resources that need to be committed into them.
+Shared Service Centres have really proven that they can add value to a company’s operations which exceeds the number of resources that need to be committed into them.
 Sometimes this synergy comes purely out of cost savings, but it often has got more to do with helping the business units stay focused on their core competencies.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.